Data Catalog Sync Job

 }

-When multiple properties are defined in a table exclusion rule, a table is excluded if any one of the properties matches:
+When a table exclusion rule lists multiple properties, a table is excluded if any of them match.

 {